-These approaches, which he described at a recent NIMH Director’s Innovation Speaker Series lecture, take as their inspiration the technological savvy of online companies such as Zappos, which can deliver a new pair of shoes to your doorstep in pretty much the time it takes to think about it, and the social crusading of luminaries such as the 19th century mental health reformer Dorothea Dix.
+These approaches, which he described at an NIMH Director’s Innovation Speaker Series lecture on Nov.
+10, take as their inspiration the technological savvy of online companies such as Zappos, which can deliver a new pair of shoes to your doorstep in pretty much the time it takes to think about it, and the social crusading of luminaries such as the 19th century mental health reformer Dorothea Dix.

 Olivet and his team realize that “it’s not good enough just to have good information and push it out to the world.
 We need really great adult learning and we need to make it sticky.
 Beautiful design really matters.
 You get really awesome stuff when it’s all put together.”

 Back in 2009, C4 took on the challenge of training a mental health workforce online.
 With support from NIMH, they developed an 8-week course called Critical Time Innovation (CTI), an online experience that merged insights from both traditional problem-based learning and communities of practice.
 Some of the class was with a live instructor, but most of it was self-paced learning, Olivet explained.
 A fictional character they dubbed “Michael” proved central to the learning process as he moved through a series of “choose your own adventure” simulations.
-The online CTI course was designed as an alternative to 2-day in-person training, which had been the previous standard.
-The online version resulted in better knowledge retention among students as well as dramatic cost savings—$2,700 per enrollee vs. $8,116 when it was first developed.
+The online CTI course was designed as an alternative to 2-day in-person training, which had been the previous standard, and resulted in better knowledge retention among students as well as dramatic cost savings--$2,700 per enrollee vs. $8,116 when it was first developed.